The Simmer System: how to introduce change into organizations that don't really want to do it.

 If you're ready to START working collaboratively with your colleagues to relieve their pain in ways that also get your governance activities moving ...

-And if you're ready to accomplish your goals and AVOID getting your staff terminated, then The Simmer System offers help from both the book and the community for less than the cost of one copy of any of the professional standards guides or most of the PM/PPFM textbooks on the market today.
+And if you're ready to accomplish your goals and AVOID getting the organization all riled up over this effort to change its culture, then The Simmer System offers help from both the book and the community for less than the cost of one copy of any of the professional standards guides or most of the PM/PPFM textbooks on the market today.

 You won't need to spend thousands on portfolio management software...